Wales trio ruled out of autumn series

 Jones has signed a contract with Ospreys and Wales until the end of the 2021-22 season.

-Moriarty was replaced just before half-time following a tackle by Nepo Laulala and flanker Ethan Blackadder, with Laulala yellow-carded for not wrapping his arm in the manoeuvre.
+Moriarty, 27, was replaced just before half-time following a tackle by Nepo Laulala and flanker Ethan Blackadder, with Laulala yellow-carded for not wrapping his arm in the manoeuvre.

-After returning from the Lions tour of South Africa this summer, Bath number eight Faletau has suffered an ankle problem.
+After returning from the Lions tour of South Africa this summer, Bath's Faletau has struggled with an ankle problem.

 It was announced today he will leave the English club at the end of the season and is set to link with Cardiff.

-Faletau was unavailable for the New Zealand match because the game was organised outside World Rugby's international window with English clubs not releasing players for the fixture.
+Faletau, 30, was unavailable for the New Zealand match because the game was organised outside World Rugby's international window with English clubs not releasing players for the fixture.

-Jones, Moriarty and Faletau join fellow Lions George North, Leigh Halfpenny, Josh Navidi, Justin Tipuric and Dan Lydiate in being ruled out of the autumn series through injury.
+The injured trio join fellow Lions George North, Leigh Halfpenny, Josh Navidi, Justin Tipuric and Dan Lydiate in being sidelined for the autumn series.

-Dragons hooker Elliot Dee has also been sidelined with a neck problem, while Ken Owens missed the New Zealand game with a back injury.
+Dragons hooker Elliot Dee has also been sidelined with a neck problem, while Ken Owens missed the All Blacks encounter with a back injury.

-Cardiff centre Willis Halaholo missed the All Blacks defeat after testing for Covid-19 but will be out of isolation on Friday and link up with the squad.
+Cardiff centre Willis Halaholo was also ruled out of that defeat after testing positive for Covid-19, but will be out of isolation on Friday and link up with the squad.

 - Springboks expect Erasmus to be involved against Wales